Ross Barkley: Why the Everton star is more than the new Gazza

 "He slotted straight into the team and you could see he had Premier League ability," says Wednesday winger Michail Antonio.
 "His technique was excellent, his vision was good and he always picked up the ball in midfield and broke through the opposition defence.
 He opened teams up."

 When Moyes departed last summer to become Manchester United manager, Barkley may have wondered where that left his future at the club.

 Ross Barkley factfile

 - Full Everton debut: v QPR (H), Premier League, August 20 2011

 - First senior goal: On loan for Sheffield Wednesday v Bolton (H), Championship, 22 September 2012

 - England appearances: Three (Moldova, Chile & Germany)

-With midfielders Steven Gerrard and Frank Lampard coming towards the end of their international careers, eyes are on who could could be their long-term replacements, and there are a growing number of voices calling for Barkley to be included on the plane to Brazil for next year's World Cup.
+His arrival on the international scene has perhaps come at just the right time, too.
+With Steven Gerrard and Frank Lampard coming towards the end of their international careers, eyes are on who could could be their long-term replacements.

 The key, as with any young player, is ensuring it does not all go to his head.

 "It is the beginning now," says Cawley.
 "I always said to him not to believe the hype or buy into it until the end of your career.
 You see some players who have made a similar kind of progress and seem to have gone into reverse.
 Ross needs to make sure that does not happen.